DainPark-web/davizly-dain/README.md

 # Davizly-dain

-Welcome to **Davizly-dain**, an open-source data visualization library designed to help developers and data scientists create intuitive and dynamic visual representations of their data.
+Welcome to **Davizly-dain**, an open-source data visualization library designed to help developers, data scientists and information designers create intuitive and dynamic visual representations of their data.
 This library is part of a personal project aimed at practicing and enhancing my programming skills while contributing valuable tools to the community.

 ## Installation